SerhiyMakarenko/bookinfo-tester/README.md

 - Invoking `kubectl` command for applying manifests.
 This approach was chosen to cut corners and save development time.
 Unfortunately, K8s API does not provide an ability to deploy a set of resources from a single YAML manifest with a mix of resources.
 To implement those steps in the python-way require developing custom parser.
 This task beyond the scope of this work;
 - Clear and simple error handling during subprocess invocation.
 - Increasing test coverage.
 I cover in the script only Request Routing cases.
-As an improvement test range can be extended to cover route cases based on user identity, Injecting an HTTP delays fault, weight-based routing and more.
+As an improvement test range can be extended to cover route cases based on user identity, Injecting an HTTP delays fault, weight-based routing and more;
+- Make `bookinfo_tester.py` simplier and elegant.